 1.2.
-Title IX Coordinator.
-The Equal Opportunity Compliance Coordinator serves as the Title IX Coordinator, ADA/504 Coordinator, and the Age Act Coordinator, and oversees implementation of the University's Affirmative Action plan, disability compliance, and the University's Policy on Harassment and Non-Discrimination.
-The Title IX Coordinator has the primary responsibility for coordinating the University's efforts related to the intake, investigation, resolution, and implementation of supportive
+Title IX Coordinator.8 The Equal Opportunity Compliance Coordinator serves as the Title IX Coordinator, ADA/504 Coordinator, and the Age Act Coordinator, and oversees implementation of the University's Affirmative Action plan, disability compliance, and the University's Policy on Harassment and Non-Discrimination.
+The Title IX Coordinator has the primary responsibility for coordinating the University's efforts related to the intake, investigation, resolution, and implementation of supportive measures to stop, remediate, and prevent discrimination, harassment, and retaliation prohibited under this Policy.

-&lt;sup>6 The Equal Opportunity Compliance Coordinator serves will be referred to as the Equal Opportunity Compliance Coordinator, Title IX Coordinator, ADA and Section 504 Coordinator, and the Age Act Coordinator. /or EOCC interchangeably throughout this Policy.
+6 The Equal Opportunity Compliance Coordinator will be referred to as the Equal Opportunity Compliance Coodinator, Title IX Coordinator, and/or EOCC interchangeably throughout this Policy.

-&lt;sup>7 Whenever an official University title is named throughout this Policy, the official's designee may act in the official's stead.
+7 Whenever an official University title is named throughout this Policy, the official's designee may act in the official's stead.

-&lt;sup>8 As previously stated, the Title IX Coordinator will be referred to as the Title IX Coordinator, Equal Opportunity Compliance Coordinator, and EOCC interchangeably throughout this Policy.
+8 As previously stated, the Title IX Coordinator will be referred to as the Title IX Coordinator, Equal Opportunity Compliance Coordinator, and EOCC interchangeably throughout this Policy.